vzahorui/vzahorui.github.io/_posts/2022-07-15-bayesian-inference.md

 layout: single
 title: "Bayesian inference"
 category: "Probability"
-tags: prior-probability Bayes-theorem Bayes-rule likelihood-function maximum-likelihood-estimation MLE posterior-probability conditional-probability MAP maximum-a-posteriori probability-distribution conjugate-prior-distribution probability-density-function expected-a-posteriori EAP
+tags: prior-probability Bayes-theorem Bayes-rule likelihood-function maximum-likelihood-estimation MLE posterior-probability conditional-probability MAP maximum-a-posteriori probability-distribution conjugate-prior-distribution probability-density-function expected-a-posteriori EAP marginal-probability
-date: 2022-07-22
+date: 2022-07-23
 ---

 Bayesian inference is the method of statistical inference where an estimated probability is updated when new data arrives.
 In a way, it may be viewed as an upgrade of the [maximum likelihood estimation]({{ site.baseurl }}{% link _posts/2021-04-24-maximum-likelihood.md %})(MLE) when some prior knowledge of probability is taken into account.